- Chart

 Disclaimers:

-The information provided is for informational purposes only and does not constitute investment advice.
+This JSON output is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
-Investment decisions should be based on your own research and consultation with a qualified financial advisor.
+Investors should conduct their own research and consult with a qualified financial advisor before making any investment decisions.
+Market share data is an approximation based on general market knowledge and may not be exact.

 AI Summarization is directionally correct and might not be accurate.